ArolaunTech/minesweeperbot/README.md

 Once we run out of trivially safe/unsafe cells to click/flag, we calculate the probability that each cell on the board is a mine by going through every possible combination of mines.
 We then click the safest cell.

+### Brute force search

+When the number of possible mine configurations are low, the solver uses brute force to calculate the perfect move from endgame positions.
+This adds about 0.7% to the winrate on Expert mode.

 ## Build instructions

 Run `sh build.sh` to compile the program.
 CMake is required.